Canadian parliament seeks terrorist designation for Proud Boys group

-Canadian parliament members called Monday for Prime Minister Justin Trudeau to designate the Proud Boys group as a terrorist entity and categorize it alongside the likes of Al Qaeda and the Islamic State.
+Canadian parliament members called Monday for Prime Minister Justin Trudeau to designate the Proud Boys group as a terrorist entity and categorize it alongside the likes of al Qaeda and the Islamic State.

-The House of Commons unanimously passed a motion applying pressure on the federal government led by Mr. Trudeau, a Liberal, to crack down on members of the multi-national, all-male Proud Boys group.
+The House of Commons unanimously passed a motion applying pressure on the federal government led by Mr. Trudeau, a liberal, to crack down on members of the multinational, all-male Proud Boys group.

-Proud Boys participated in the raid of the U.S. Capitol on Jan.
+The Proud Boys participated in the raid of the U.S. Capitol on Jan.
 6, and Jagmeet Singh, the leader of Canada‘s left-wing New Democratic Party, quickly began asking the Trudeau administration to call them terrorists.

 Weeks after he started pushing a petition asking the federal government to ban the Proud Boys as a designated terrorist group, Mr. Singh introduced the motion that ultimately passed without objection.